asia-hoa/house-rules/rules.md

 #### Notice Board

-The notice board located in the elevator is for community, social and building information purposes only.
+The notice board located in the lobby is for community, social and building information purposes only.
 Use of this board for commercial marketing purposes is forbidden.

 #### Storage